gwijthoff/CDH507/content/schedule.md

 - Seminar discussion on the history of data science and recent trends in computational methods in the humanities.
 - Presentations: how is data science intersecting with scholarship in your discipline?
-- Verify that all participants are able to load a Colab / Python notebook on their laptop.
+- Verify that all participants are able to open and run a Colab / Python notebook on their laptop.

 <span class="headlinks">Afternoon<span>